TD Bank reaches $1.2 billion settlement in Ponzi scheme lawsuit – KION546

 The settlement announcement comes the same day the banks were scheduled for trial in Houston federal court, averting the trial.
 Additionally, HSBC will pay $40 million and Independent Bank, formerly Bank of Houston, will pay $100 million, the receivership’s counsel confirmed.

+“HSBC is pleased to have resolved this claim, which relates to matters over a decade old, with no admission of any liability or wrongdoing,” the bank said in a statement.

-Representatives for both banks did not immediately respond to a request for comment.
-In a securities filing, Independent Bank denied liability or wrongdoing.
+Independent Bank did not immediately respond to a request for comment.
+In a securities filing, the firm denied liability or wrongdoing.

 Investors alleged five banks — Trustmark, TD, Bank of Houston (now Independent Bank Group), HSBC and Societe Generale Private Banking, or Suisse — knew or should have known about the alleged fraud perpetrated by Stanford, and that they aided and abetted the disgraced financier in the 20-year scheme.